iamyaash/fedora/content/posts/flock-2025/day3.md

 This session helped me get a clearer overall understanding of the Fedora Infrastructure ecosystem and where I can contribute effectively.

 ## Last Day: Wrapping Up!
-After attending the last session, I stepped outside the hall and found Ankur Sinha chatting with some people.
+After attending the last session, I stepped outside the hall and found [Ankur Sinha](https://accounts.fedoraproject.org/user/Ankursinha/) chatting with some people.
 I joined them, and we ended up talking for a while.
 I thanked Ankur for being there when I took my first steps into open source.
 If it weren’t for him, I might have taken a very different path.
-Thanks to him, I stuck with Fedora, found a place where I wanted to contribute, and started making progress.
+Thanks to him, I stick with Fedora, found a place where I wanted to contribute, and started making progress.
 It wasn’t easy at first, I faced many obstacles trying to get involved in open-source projects and communities, but Fedora was the most welcoming of all.
 I’m really glad I got to meet Ankur.

 Then, I noticed some people dancing near the last table.
 It seemed like they could earn a badge for dancing.
 I was shy, so I didn’t join in, but now I think I should have! :P